n3ur0mancer/forstler-iot/README.md

 ### Requirements to get started

-Download and install the [Arduino IDE] (https://www.arduino.cc/en/software/).
+Download and install the [Arduino IDE](https://www.arduino.cc/en/software/).

 It is crucial to use the latest Heltec board profiles in the Arduino IDE, otherwise you will either not find the V3 version of the Heltec board, or you will fail when trying to flash the V2 boards.